woodo8/MiniHr/README.md

 # MiniHr
-Mini HR project created with dotnet core and Windows Forms.
+Mini HR project created with dotnet core and Windows Forms on top of OOP principles.